DataBiosphere/data-portal/content/community-update/community-update/dcp-updates.md

     * [The immune cell atlas of human neuroblastoma](https://data.humancellatlas.org/explore/projects/8f630e0f-6bf9-4a04-9754-02533152a954)
     * [Refining Colorectal Cancer Classification and Clinical Stratification Through a Single-Cell Atlas](https://data.humancellatlas.org/explore/projects/4d9d56e4-610d-4748-b57d-f8315e3f53a3)

-* A new COVID-19 dataset has been added to the DCP as part of the project [Longitudinal Multi-omics Analyses Identify Responses of Megakaryocytes, Erythroid Cells, and Plasmablasts as Hallmarks of Severe COVID-19](https://data.humancellatlas.org/explore/projects/ec6476ee-2949-41f3-947b-8eef41d6d3ac).
+* A new COVID-19 dataset has been added to the HCA Data Portal as part of the project [Longitudinal Multi-omics Analyses Identify Responses of Megakaryocytes, Erythroid Cells, and Plasmablasts as Hallmarks of Severe COVID-19](https://data.humancellatlas.org/explore/projects/ec6476ee-2949-41f3-947b-8eef41d6d3ac).

 * New raw data derived from populations in Asia and Australia are now available.